 At its most simple, positive psychological wellbeing is held in an individual’s perception of competence, autonomy, relatedness, value and security.
 With its demonstrable positive performance effects across sectors, the promotion of positive wellbeing should be a priority for any individual, team, or company.

-Recent research supports that the above, and the attainment of optimal performance and productivity in the workplace, requires an embedded, strategic and operational commitment to employee wellbeing.
+Recent research supports that the above, and the attainment of optimal performance and productivity in the workplace, requires an embedded, strategic commitment to employee wellbeing.
 The research is unequivocal:

 - Yet surveys from across professions show annual increases in employee reports of working when ill (presenteeism) and under conditions of ‘extreme stress’.

-The realisation is growing: Creating an ethos and culture of employee positive psychological wellbeing costs far less, but pays back far more.
+The realisation is growing: Creating an ethos of employee positive wellbeing costs far less, but pays back far more.